Low-level library for audio input and output in pure Rust.

 - Build and run input and output PCM streams on a chosen device with a given stream format.

-Currently, supported hosts include:
+Currently, supported platforms include:

-- Linux (via ALSA or JACK)
+- Linux (via ALSA by default, JACK, PipeWire or PulseAudio optionally)

 - Windows (via WASAPI by default, ASIO or JACK optionally)